 Morning and Evening

-For the morning of October 4th
+For the evening of November 19th

 by Charles H. Spurgeon